turingschool/curriculum/source/topics/performance/small_background_jobs.markdown

 database.
 Let's see how long it takes as-is:

 {% terminal %}
-$ time rake db:reset
+$ time rake db:seed
 {% endterminal %}

-That uses the UNIX `time` utility to measure how long it takes to run a `db:reset`.
+That uses the UNIX `time` utility to measure how long it takes to run a `db:seed`.
 It should take about 90 seconds.
 You can move on while it's running.

 ## I1: Big Jobs